insidegui/WWDC/README.md

 # The unofficial WWDC app for macOS

+WWDC for macOS allows both attendees and non-attendees access to WWDC videos and sessions during the conference and as a year-round resource.

 ⬇️ If you just want to download the latest release, go to [the website](https://wwdc.io).

 ## Schedule

-The schedule tab shows the schedule for the current edition of the event, and this is where you can watch the live stream for the Keynote and other sessions.
+The schedule tab shows the schedule for the most recent WWDC, and allows you to watch live streams for the Keynote and other sessions throughout the week.

 ![schedule](./screenshots/v5/Schedule.png)

 ## Videos

-Watch this year's videos as they're released and also videos from previous editions.
-With [ASCIIWWDC](http://asciiwwdc.com) integration, you can also read transcripts of the sessions and easily jump to specific points in the videos.
+Watch this year's videos as they're released and access videos from previous years.
+With [ASCIIWWDC](http://asciiwwdc.com) integration, you can also read transcripts of sessions and easily jump to a specific point in the relevant video.

 ![videos](./screenshots/v5/Transcript.png)

 ### Video features

-- Watch video in 0.5x, 1x, 1.5x or 2x speeds
+- Watch videos in 0.5x, 1x, 1.5x or 2x speeds
-- Fullscreen and native picture in picture support
+- Fullscreen and native picture-in-picture support
 - Navigate video contents easily with the help of transcripts

 ## Bookmarks

-Have you ever found yourself watching a WWDC video and wanting to take notes related to a specific time in the video so you can refer back to it later on?
-This is what you can do with bookmarks.
+Have you ever found yourself watching a WWDC session and wishing you could take notes at a specific point in the video to refer back to later on?
+This is now possible with bookmarks.

 With bookmarks, you can create a reference point within a video and add an annotation to it.
-Your bookmark annotations can also be considered while using the search, so it's easier to find content you've bookmarked before.
+Your bookmark annotations can also be considered while using the search, so it's easier than ever to find the content you've bookmarked before.

 ![bookmarks](./screenshots/v5/Video-Bookmark.png)